seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>What's not working ⚠️</strong></summary>

-- [ ] All empty .
-Your hack should work wonderfully.
+- [ ] Audio jacks - no longer works with AppleALC.kext on Tahoe.
+- [ ] Wifi - no longer working with AirportItlwm.kext on Sequoia/Tahoe.

 </details>